-Implement event tracking with Matomo
+Implement Event tracking with Matomo

-How To Set Up Event Tracking With Matomo Tag Manager (Recommended)
+How to set up Event Tracking with Matomo Tag Manager (Recommended)

-- Select the Matomo Analytics tag type.
+- Click Create New Tag and select the Matomo Analytics tag type.

 - Give your Tag a descriptive name.
 For example; Matomo Event – Email Link Click